Graphs, Charts, and Complex Images

 • Rainbow color maps

-Color blind safe color pallets are available.
+Color blind safe color palettes are available.

 Add Patterns